sogeuni/sogeuni.github.io/content/abs/advanced-topics/unofficial-shell-scripting-stylesheet.md

     See also [[standard-command-line-options.html|Section G.1]].

 - Break complex scripts into simpler modules.
 Use functions where appropriate.
-See [[bash-version-2#^CARDS|Example 37-4]].
+See [[Example 37-4|Example 37-4]].

 - Don't use a complex construct where a simpler one will do.